Emmanuel-Nti/OfficePulse_Growth_Analytics_Project/README.md

 ## Project Overview

-This project is an end-to-end Growth Analytics project designed to demonstrate how marketing, CRM, and product usage data can be integrated to evaluate performance across the customer journey.
+This project is an end-to-end Growth Analytics project for a fictional SaaS platform that helps organisations manage workplaces and optimise office space usage.
+It demonstrates how marketing, CRM, and product usage data can be integrated to evaluate performance across the customer journey.

 The objective is to establish a scalable analytical foundation for understanding **marketing acquisition, funnel conversion, revenue performance, lead cohort performance, and product engagement** using three fictional business datasets.